JoseRZapata/data-science-project-template/README.md

 #### 👷 CI/CD

-- **Dependency updates**
-  with [Dependabot]
+##### Automatic Dependency updates

-  - Automated [Dependabot] PR merging with the [Dependabot Auto Merge GitHub Action](https://github.com/ahmadnassri/action-dependabot-auto-merge)
+- Dependency updates with [Dependabot], Automated [Dependabot] PR merging with the [Dependabot Auto Merge GitHub Action](https://github.com/ahmadnassri/action-dependabot-auto-merge)

-    - Replacement for [pip-audit](https://github.com/pypa/pip-audit) , _In your local environment,
-       If you want to check for vulnerabilities in your dependencies you can install this tool_.
+- This is a replacement for [pip-audit](https://github.com/pypa/pip-audit) , _In your local environment, If you want to check for vulnerabilities in your dependencies you can use [pip-audit]_.

+##### Dependency Review in PR

+- Dependency Review  with [dependency-review-action], This action scans your pull requests for dependency changes, and will raise an error if any vulnerabilities or invalid licenses are being introduced.

+##### Pre-commit automatic updates

-- **Pre-commit automatic updates** with [GitHub Actions] workflow `.github/workflows/pre-commit_autoupdate.yml`
+- Automatic updates with [GitHub Actions] workflow `.github/workflows/pre-commit_autoupdate.yml`

 ## 🔒 Security